SEO Tips for Journalists

 Optimizing meta descriptions

-You should also create a custom meta descriptions.
-Meta descriptions show underneath the tile in search results.
+A major SEO tip for journalists is creating customized meta descriptions.
+Meta descriptions show underneath the title in search results.
 Creating a customized description will allow you to persuade the reader with a “teaser” to get them to click your listing over other search results.
-This help you stand out from all the other outlets that are covering the same topic.
+This helps you stand out from all the other outlets that are covering the same topic.

 In some instances, you may not have access to create a custom meta description.
 It may be programmed into the CMS to pull the first two sentences of the first paragraph.
 If that is the case, be mindful when crafting the first few sentences of your first paragraph.